aaron-ecs/user-exercises-rest/README.md

 **Running via Docker**

+Build/Pull:

-`docker build -f Dockerfile -t user-exercises-rest .` then `docker run -d -p 8080:8080 user-exercises-rest`
+`docker build -f Dockerfile -t aaronmwilliams/user-exercises-rest .` or pull latest image from DockerHub `docker pull aaronmwilliams/user-exercises-rest`

+Run:

+`docker run -d -p 8080:8080 aaronmwilliams/user-exercises-rest`

-By default port 8080 will be used.
+By default port 8080 will be used within the service.
+If running on a server you may want to use this port configuration `-p 80:8080`

 ### Running Tests
 All unit tests